iShares International Treasury Bond ETF (NASDAQ:IGOV) Sees Large Volume Increase

-Shares of iShares International Treasury Bond ETF (NASDAQ:IGOV) saw strong trading volume on Wednesday .
-9,459 shares traded hands during trading, a decline of 95% from the previous session’s volume of 179,689 shares.The stock last traded at $52.82 and had previously closed at $52.74.
+iShares International Treasury Bond ETF (NASDAQ:IGOV) saw unusually-strong trading volume on Wednesday .
+Approximately 9,459 shares traded hands during trading, a decline of 95% from the previous session’s volume of 179,689 shares.The stock last traded at $52.82 and had previously closed at $52.74.

 The stock’s 50 day moving average is $52.76 and its 200 day moving average is $52.94.